cs0317/SVAuth/SVAuth/Adapters/README.md

 Suppose your website http(s)://foo.com (note: "foo.com" can be "localhost") is running PHP.
 Here is how you use SVAuth:

 * Create a directory or a virtual directory on foo.com called ```/SVAuth```;
-* Unzip the zip file of the "SVAuth-website-adapter" release into a folder;
+* Unzip the zip file of the "SVAuth-adapter" zip file into a folder;
 * Open ```adapter_config/adapter_config.json```.
 You will see the following:
 ```
 {